Server card is public, tools are authorized

 The page has canonical metadata, structured data, a dedicated LLM feed, and stable links so assistants can cite the current integration surface.

-It lets builders discover MCP-compatible tool definitions for approved MerchandAise capabilities.
-Discovery is public, while execution still requires authorization.
+It lets authorized assistants retrieve MCP-compatible tool definitions for approved MerchandAise capabilities.
+The server card is public, while the tools list and execution require authorization.

 Production agent workflows should preserve the required approval, authentication, and workspace controls before any sensitive operation is executed.